-- The PMOC is pleased that the PCEP team has increased scheduling resources and has produced an integrated master schedule (IMS).
-The PMOC has provided some initial comments on the IMS and will work closely with the PCEP scheduling team to refine the schedule and to assist in the development of best schedule management practices.
-These practices include enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises.
-The potential change in the PCEP's critical path suggests close attention to the contractor's schedule and the continued use of the techniques described above. - The PMOC observes that the renewed emphasis on partnering between owner and contractor to promptly identify problems and collaborate to find and implement fair and effective solutions appears to be producing positive results.
-The successful accomplishment of Interim Milestone 1 can be a strong demonstration of the teams' ability to work together.
+- The JPB added scheduling resources which allowed it to complete an integrated master schedule as recommended by the PMOC.
+That schedule continues to be refined, particularly as it relates to rail activation activities.
+However, it is not clear that the schedule is being used effectively as a management tool by the PCEP team. - The lead scheduler left the project in June 2022, and his replacement is also leaving in August 2022.
+That leaves only one scheduler to support the project at a time of complex testing and commissioning activity. - The PMOC continues to encourage the JPB to employ proven schedule management practices including enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises. - The PMOC observes that the renewed emphasis on partnering between owner and contractor to promptly identify problems and collaborate to find and implement fair and effective solutions appears to be producing positive results.